StardustDL/aexpy/README.md

 > If the `wheelFile` field is valid (i.e. the target file exists), AexPy will firstly try to install the wheel and ignore the `dependencies` field (used when the wheel installation fails).

 - Use flag `--no-temp` to let AexPy use the current Python environment (as same as AexPy) as the extraction environment (the default behavior of the installed AexPy package).
-- Use flag `--temp` to let AexPy create a temporary conda environment that matches the distribution's pyverion field (the default behavior of our docker image).
+- Use flag `--temp` to let AexPy create a temporary mamba(conda) environment that matches the distribution's pyverion field (the default behavior of our docker image).
-- Use option `-e`, `--env` to specify an existing conda env name as the extraction environment (will ignore the temp flag).
+- Use option `-e`, `--env` to specify an existing mamba(conda) env name as the extraction environment (will ignore the temp flag).

 ```sh
 aexpy extract ./cache/distribution.json ./cache/api.json